-This dairy free and vegan eggnog rice pudding recipe is a perfect holiday treat.
-It is creamy and satisfying, without the digestive or hormonal issues that can be caused by dairy.
-It is also incredibly easy to make and store in the fridge or freezer.
+This creamy rice pudding recipe is a perfect holiday treat.
+It is creamy and satisfying, and is incredibly easy to make and store in the fridge or freezer.

 I have always loved rice pudding, and I used to buy a lot of the premade packaged ones from the grocery store when I was younger.
-Ever since cutting out dairy and cleaning up my diet, I hadn’t eaten it for probably 10+ years.
+Ever since cutting out dairy, I hadn’t eaten it for probably 10+ years.

-Not sure where it came from but one day I got the brilliant idea to make dairy free rice pudding with EGGNOG!!
-Turns out it’s not that brilliant because there are many eggnog rice pudding recipes on Google, but….. this one might be the best 😆
+Not sure where it came from but one day I got the brilliant idea to make rice pudding with vegan EGGNOG!!
+Turns out it’s not that brilliant because there are many eggnog rice pudding recipes on Google, but… this one might be the best and is a great way to use up leftover eggnog (like that’s a thing 😆).

 Eggnog substitutions

-If you are not intolerant or allergic to dairy, you can also use regular cows milk eggnog however I’ve never tested it out so I’m not totally sure if this recipe would turn out the same as it did with dairy free milk.
+For this rice pudding, I used one of the premade vegan eggnogs.
+So Delicious Holiday Nog (made with a coconut milk base) is quite easy to find in most grocery stores!
+If for some reason you can’t find it, you can also use Califia Farms Holiday Nog (made with an almond milk base).
+They also make nog with oat milk these days!
+If you are not intolerant or allergic to dairy, you can also use regular whole milk eggnog however I’ve never tested it out so I’m not totally sure if this recipe would turn out the same as it did with dairy free milk.
 If you try it though, let me know in the comments below!

 Rice substitutions